MicrosoftDocs/fabric-docs/docs/data-warehouse/data-warehousing.md

 For more information and how-to connect, see [Connectivity](connectivity.md).

-## Prerequisites and known limitations

-1. For more information on loading your [Lakehouse](../data-engineering/lakehouse-overview.md), see [Get data experience for Lakehouse](../data-engineering/load-data-lakehouse.md).

-1. You can't query tables with renamed columns.

-1. You can't load case sensitive tables to data warehouse (for example, "Cat", "cat", and "CAT" are all read as the same table name by SQL).
-Duplicate table names can cause the data warehouse to fail.
-Use unique table and file names for all items in a warehouse.

-1. Data should be in delta format.

-1. Permissions:

-   - By default, the user who created the Lakehouse will have "dbo" permissions, everyone else is limited to read-only SELECT permission.

-   - GRANT, REVOKE, DENY commands are currently not supported.

 ## Keyboard shortcuts

 Keyboard shortcuts provide a quick way to navigate and allow users to work more efficiently in SQL query editor.
-The table in this article lists all the shortcuts available in SQL query editor.
+The table in this article lists all the shortcuts available in SQL query editor in the [!INCLUDE [product-name](../includes/product-name.md)] portal:

-SQL query editor:

 | **Function** | **Shortcut** |
 |---|---|